This spot has been added by

 Plage de la Palud snorkeling tips and recommendations

-Two-banded seabream and rainbow wrasse at Plage de la Palud
+Rocky seabed and posidonia at Plage de la Palud

 The most interesting environments are probably the Posidonia beds.
-Large shoals of salema porgy are found here, as well as gilt-head bream, several species of seabream, and East Atlantic peacock wrasse.
+Large shoals of salema porgy are found here, as well as gilt-head bream.
+There are several species of seabream and East Atlantic peacock wrasse.

-But in the rocky areas, it is easier to come across the highly colorful Mediterranean rainbow wrasse and ornate wrasse, and the painted comber.
-Explore the small crevices to find red starfish, which are quite common in this spot.
+In the rocky areas it is easier to come across the highly colorful Mediterranean rainbow wrasse, the ornate wrasse, and the painted comber.
+Explore the small crevices to find red starfish, which are quite common at this spot.

-In the northwestern tip of the swimming area marked with buoys (close to Rocher du Rascas), you may also spot dusky groupers and brown meagre, two iconic Mediterranean species rarely seen elsewhere in mainland France.
+In the northwestern tip of the swimming area marked with buoys (close to Rocher du Rascas), you may also spot dusky groupers and brown meagre.
+These two iconic Mediterranean species rarely seen elsewhere in mainland France.

-Have a look in the crevices or under the rocky outcrops of the bay: you may spot a dusky grouper (Epinephelus marginatus), pretty common in La Palud.
+Have a look in the crevices or under the rocky outcrops: you may spot a dusky grouper, pretty common in La Palud.
 An exceptional opportunity to spot this mythic fish in the Mediterranean.

 It is easy to observe and get close to the fish.
-Since you will certainly spend more time in the water than scheduled, don’t forget your rash guard to keep out the cold outside the hot summer months.
-Lastly, watch out for other visitors, as the spot is very popular, particularly with school groups.
+Since you will probably spend more time in the water than scheduled, don’t forget your rash guard to keep out the cold in the cooler months.
+Lastly, this spot is very popular, so be aware of other visitors, particularly school groups.

 Restaurants & accommodation nearby